To really understand Britain and British culture, there truly is no better way than to watch a game of football in London.

-As there is a big difference between the tickets prices in each websites, We recommend to us a price comparison site that we believe are trustworthy as Ticket Compare it will help you to compare prices between the various sites that sell tickets on the same page.
+As there is a big difference between the ticket prices on each website, We recommend using a price comparison site that we believe is trustworthy as Ticket Compare it will help you to compare prices between the various sites that sell tickets on the same page.

 What Not To Do

-Do not buy tickets from ticket touts, especially not outside the football stadiums or on sites like eBay or gumtree.
-This is illegal, but you could also end up with fake tickets and loosing your money, if you do, not only will you be out-of-pocket, this may be the only football you see in London:
+Do not buy tickets from ticket touts, especially not outside the football stadiums or on sites like eBay or Gumtree.
+This is illegal, but you could also end up with fake tickets and losing your money, if you do, not only will you be out-of-pocket, this may be the only football you see in London:

 European Football Match Tickets

-Like in London, most European football clubs operate a membership scheme, and if you are not a member you may not find tickets, You can find Europe wide football teams here
+Like in London, most European football clubs operate a membership scheme, and if you are not a member you may not find tickets, You can find Europe wide football teams ticket-compare.com.